Japan's Ishiba makes a whirlwind Washington trip to try to forge a personal connection with Trump

 “It will be our first face-to-face talks, so I would like to focus on building a personal relationship of trust between the two of us,” Ishiba told reporters before heading to Washington for his White House visit, taking place Friday.

-It’s a tall order for Ishiba to replicate Trump’s relationship with Abe, who resigned as prime minister in 2020 and was assassinated by a gunman as he delivered a campaign speech in 2022.
+It’s a tall order for Ishiba to replicate the president’s relationship with Abe, who resigned as prime minister in 2020 and was assassinated by a gunman as he delivered a campaign speech in 2022.
 Nevertheless, Ishiba is making it a priority to connect with Trump.

 Ishiba arrived Thursday evening for his roughly 24-hour visit to Washington.
 He’s expected to spend a little more than two hours with Trump for a working lunch and a joint news conference before making the return trip to Tokyo.